Complex PTSD Symptoms And Treatment

 Complex PTSD Treatment

-C-PTSD treatment may be similar to PTSD treatment.
-However, many experts believe that the treatment for C-PTSD should be more in-depth.
-Victims may need help re-establishing power and control over their own thoughts and actions.
-In addition, it's important to develop a strong, positive identity.
+C-PTSD treatment may be similar to PTSD treatment for many people.
+However, many experts believe that the treatment for C-PTSD should be more in-depth or long-lasting.
+Survivors of these kinds of traumatic events may need more resources to help re-establisha feeling of power and control over their own thoughts and actions.
+In addition, treatment may focus on developing a strong, positive sense of identity.
+There are several approaches for those seeking treatment programs for C-PTSD.

-Standard behavioral therapies teach coping mechanisms and help individuals to recognize and change their negative thoughts.
-They also focus on addressing symptoms as they arise, rather than ignoring them and allowing them to get worse.
+Standard behavioral therapies teach coping mechanisms and help individuals to recognize and change their negative thoughts and behaviors.
+This type of therapy also focuses on addressing symptoms as they arise, rather than ignoring them or trying to push through them to something more positive.

-At times, it may be necessary to use medications to manage C-PTSD symptoms.
+At times, it may be necessary or helpful to use medications to manage C-PTSD symptoms.
 Some medication regimens may include antidepressants, anti-anxiety medications, and sleep aids.

 Antidepressants help to relieve some negative mood symptoms, such as excessive guilt, shame, and blame.
 Alternatively, anti-anxiety medications are used to help relieve the symptoms of fear, worry, and stress that often accompany a diagnosis of C-PTSD.

-Another therapeutic method known as cognitive restructuring therapy focuses on dealing with how the traumatic event occurred and helping a victim to understand his or her thought processes about the event.
-For many, self-blame, guilt, and shame are a big part of the disorder, so restructuring therapy helps put traumatic events in perspective.
+Another therapeutic method known as cognitive restructuring therapy focuses on dealing with how the traumatic event occurred and helping the patient understand theirthought processes around the event.
+For many, self-blame, guilt, and shame are major symptoms of the diagnosis, so restructuring therapy helps put traumatic events in perspective.
 It works to ease these feelings by looking at the reality of the situation.

 Exposure therapy is a type of psychotherapy that exposes individuals to the trauma they once experienced in a safe way.
-During exposure therapy, individuals learn to face their fears and control their reactions and impulses.
+During exposure therapy, individuals learn to face their fears, recognize their own ability to cope with it, and exert control over their reactions and impulses.
 This therapy often works for people who have severe symptoms of anxiety related to their traumatic experiences.
+It may be a step taken later on in a patient’s treatment plan.

 There Is Help

-The fear of rejection that often accompanies C-PTSD may cause some people to be apprehensive about seeking help.
-However, the benefits of talking with someone who can help you navigate the healing process is crucial.
+The fear of rejection that often accompanies a C-PTSD diagnosis may cause some people to be apprehensive about seeking help.
+The benefits of talking with someone who can help you navigate the healing process is crucial.

 There are many options for talking with a counselor or therapist.
-For example, some people prefer to meet in-person in a controlled setting.
+Some people prefer to meet in-person in a controlled setting, like a therapist’s office.
 It provides a safe place to explore feelings and learn new tools.
 Others may prefer to have more control over when and where they communicate with a counselor.
 In these instances, online counseling is a great option.

 Below you'll find some reviews of BetterHelp counselors from people experiencing similar issues.